90 results found

 More people than ever are becoming entrepreneurs, but the perils of starting a new business are well-documented.
 The Smart Entrepreneur teaches you how to avoid typical pitfalls and make your business a success by guiding you through the crucial decisions you need to make after your ‘eureka’ moment of inspiration.
 The Smart Entrepreneur uses a combination of real-life business experiences and state-of-the-art academic research, distilled into an accessible how-to book specifically targeted at start-ups.
 Especially useful for innovative and ambitious start-ups often requiring a great deal of effort and capital expenditure just to get to the testing phase – The Smart Entrepreneur offers a cutting-edge approach to enable entrepreneurs to rigorously test and improve their business idea before committing all their capital.
 It is a book of immense value to shape creative and innovative business ideas that carry a great deal of risk.

-Spithoven A, Clarysse B, Knockaert M, 2011, Building absorptive capacity to organise inbound open innovation in traditional industries, 19th ISPIM Annual Conference, Publisher: ELSEVIER SCIENCE BV, Pages: 10-21, ISSN: 0166-4972
+Spithoven A, Clarysse B, Knockaert M, 2011, Building absorptive capacity to organise inbound open innovation in traditional industries, 19th ISPIM Annual Conference, Publisher: ELSEVIER, Pages: 10-21, ISSN: 0166-4972

 CLARYSSE B, WRIGHT M, VANDEVELDE E, 2010, Entrepreneurial Origin, Technological Knowledge and the Growth of Spin-off Companies